I'll Get By (song)

-"I'll Get By" is a song by American singer Eddie Money, released in 1991 as the second single from his eighth studio album Right Here.
+"I'll Get By" is a song by American singer Eddie Money, released in 1991, by Columbia Records, as the second single from his eighth studio album, Right Here (1991).
 It was written by Antonina Armato, Andy Hill and Money, and produced by Keith Olsen and Money, with additional production by Randy D. Jackson.
-"I'll Get By" reached No. 21 on the US Billboard Hot 100 and remained in the charts for 20 weeks.
-It was Money's last Top 40 single on the chart.
+"I'll Get By" reached No. 6 on the US Cash Box Top 100 and No. 21 on the US Billboard Hot 100.
+It was Money's last Top-40 single on the chart.
 The song's music video was dedicated to Bill Graham.

 Reception

-Upon release, Larry Flick of Billboard wrote: "Money has a good shot at reviving top 40 interest thanks to this mournful pop/rock ballad.
+Upon its release, Larry Flick of Billboard magazine wrote, "Money has a good shot at reviving top 40 interest thanks to this mournful pop/rock ballad.
 His well-worn voice provides a wordly, affecting edge."
-In a review of Right Here, Joe Konz of The Indianapolis Star wrote: "The album's nominal slow song, "I'll Get By", could almost be characterized as tender.
+In a review of Right Here, Joe Konz of The Indianapolis Star wrote: "The album's nominal slow song, 'I'll Get By', could almost be characterized as tender.
 Almost.
-"I'll Get By" is probably as good as [Money] gets when he's out of his league."
+'I'll Get By' is probably as good as [Money] gets when he's out of his league."
 Dana Tofig of the Hartford Courant considered the song "an acceptable but predictable ballad".